Impulsleistung/k8s/README.md

 Directly Input the URL in kubectl.
 Some versions of kubectl might allow you to directly specify a URL with the -f flag, like this:
 `kubectl apply -f https://github.com/stacksimplify/azure-aks-kubernetes-masterclass/raw/master/03-Kubernetes-Fundamentals-with-kubectl/03-02-ReplicaSets-with-kubectl/replicaset-demo.yml`

+## Autoscaling
+Use the kubectl autoscale command to create an HPA resource.
+The command allows you to define the minimum and maximum number of pods, as well as the CPU utilization threshold that triggers scaling: `kubectl autoscale rs my-helloworld-rs --min=2 --max=5 --cpu-percent=80`

+After creating the HPA, you can check its status using: `kubectl get hpa`